Advising Policy

 OVERVIEW

-In almost all cases, the research advisor is a tenured or tenure-track faculty member appointed in the Computer Science Department at Columbia.
-In rare cases the research advisor may be a lecturer or research scientist in the CS department, an officially approved “affiliated” faculty member in another department at Columbia, or a former CS faculty member who has left the department and/or the university, in which case the student must also have a “departmental advisor” who is a tenured or tenure-track faculty member whose primary appointment is in the CS department.
+In almost all cases, a PhD student’s research advisor is a tenured or tenure-track faculty member appointed in the Computer Science Department at Columbia.
+In rare cases, a PhD student’s research advisor may be a lecturer or research scientist in the CS department, an officially approved “affiliated” faculty member in another department at Columbia, or a former CS faculty member who has left the department and/or the university, in which case the student must also have a “departmental advisor” who is a tenured or tenure-track faculty member whose primary appointment is in the CS department.
 The departmental advisor is responsible for reporting to the faculty on the student’s progress through doctoral program milestones, but is not responsible for directing the student’s research nor the student’s funding.
 Both advisors are expected to represent their students at the Semi-Annual Review of all doctoral students held near the end of the fall and spring semesters and should participate in the same “review group”.

 SEMI-ANNUAL REVIEW AND REVIEW LETTER